 Why Do I Need a Site Audit?

 The changes to search engines over the years are vast on how search results are computed and how they perform.
 In the beginning, an individual would just include a keyword in the title and header tags, along with the content for the page.
-Gain and earn some some backlinks and your site would easily move up the SEO rankings.
+Gain and earn some some backlinks and see your website's SEO rankings and search visibility improve.

 Today, everything has changed!
-Business owners and marketing leaders who have been marketing a product or service for awhile have a hard time keeping up with the demands of SEO.
-Instead of a handful factors a decade ago, there are now hundreds of search engines factors to consider.
+Business owners and marketing leaders who have been marketing a product or service for a while have a hard time keeping up with the demands of SEO.
+Instead of a handful of factors a decade ago, there are now hundreds of search engine factors to consider.

 Recent additions that factor into SEO include: